yjia5/Enlace_Training_2024_summer/Task_4.md

 You can find that this python code read the log file of lammps `log.lammps`.
 In specific this set of data
 ![image](https://github.com/yjia5/Enlace_Training_2024_summer/assets/53623594/cb6851a1-804e-48f3-b05c-07ddc4fa4873)

+The figure used the columes headed with `Step` and `Temp`.
+Now it is your turn to revise the script to plot a figure of `Step` VS `TotEng`.
+Please work together and plot these two figures and email to me.

 ### Step 4.
 Visualize
+To visualize the trajectory of molecular dynamic simulations, you need to download the software OVITO (https://www.ovito.org/).
+Please install it to your own computer.

+Then we need to download the file `dump.melt` to your own computer.
+As present above, you can copy it to scratch directory and download it through the portal.
 ### Step 5.
 Calculate RDF